 The money you put into your HSA is not taxed, nor is it taxed when you tax it out for an approved purpose, which includes paying for medical care in retirement.
 You can invest the money, and the earnings are also tax-free.
 You can save the money in the plan indefinitely.
 Read more about Health Savings Accounts.

-To qualify as HSA-eligible, the plan has to be a deductible of at least $6,000.
+To qualify as HSA-eligible, the plan has to be a higher deductible.
 Not all high-deductible plans are eligible, but you can search for plans that offer an HSA.

 Alternatives to the ACA